 Cryonics is regarded with skepticism within the mainstream scientific community and is not part of normal medical practice.
 It is not known if it will ever be possible to revive a cryopreserved human cadaver.

 Check out https://t.co/31pdlB2OeU You.
 Will.
 Not.
 Regret it.
 In a year, 5 years or some other span of time, you will be amazed at what you think is importnat today.
 Just got a letter from myself in 2012 from @futureme.
 Made me tear up a wee bit!
 Time to write myself another one for 5 years time...

 From millennium-skipping Victorians to phone booth-hopping teenagers, the term time travel often summons our most fantastic visions of what it means to move through the fourth dimension.
 But of course you don't need a time machine or a fancy wormhole to jaunt through the years.

 Virtual reality can be used to give the illusion of going "back in time", according to an exploratory study.
 In this virtual world, subjects were able to reduce how many people a gunman killed, an event they had unknowingly been part of.

 Forget Dr Who; Chris Wild is a real Time Lord.
 The 40-year-old ex-museum curator and entrepreneur describes himself as a retronaut - someone who goes back in time "using just his perception".

-Time travel is the concept of movement between certain points in time, analogous to movement between different points in space by an object or a person, typically using a hypothetical device known as a time machine.
-Time travel is a widely-recognized concept in philosophy and fiction.
+Time travel is the concept of movement between certain points in time, analogous to movement between different points in space by an object or a person, typically with the use of a hypothetical device known as a time machine.
+Time travel is a widely recognized concept in philosophy and fiction.

 Physicists have confirmed the ultimate speed limit for the packets of light called photons - making time travel even less likely than thought.
 The speed of light in vacuum is the Universe's ultimate speed limit, but experiments in recent years suggested that single photons might beat it.